2024-learn/DevOps/DevopsBootcamp/ansible/notes.md

     - passing in variables using the - vars attribute: in the yaml file
     - on the comand line using `--extra-vars` flag or `-e` flag and passing the variables as key=value pairs
     - external variables file
-      - the variables file uses yaml syntax, so you can use thte extension.yaml
+      - the variables file uses yaml syntax, so you can use the extension.yaml
   - naming of the variables:
     - not valid: python keywords like *async*, playbook keywords like *environment*, hyphens (linux-name), numbers only(12)
     - valid: letters, numbers, underscores